Our Kaleidoscopic Future by Andrea Hiott

 Navigability

-In a nutshell, I’m working to highlight the commons of a framework for embodied cognition that can be used across scales and species.
+In a nutshell, I’m working to highlight the commons of a framework for embodied cognition that can be used across scales and species and opens non-dual perspectives of life and mind.
 This is possible due to navigability patterns that appear in studies of intelligence, namely, that what is being assessed can always be assessed as some movement through some statistically regular space, be that tangible landscapes like parks and cities or intangible landscapes such as literature, the internet, or a relationship.

 Waymaking is the larger term I use at times for this process when it is not modelled.
 Waymaking expresses that beings make their way through all they encounter, all day long, for as long as they are living—this term does not imply division, beginnings or ends.
 It can seem a simple start for those of us who are hard-nosed philosophers, but it is actually quite radical and precise: It means any living being that makes its way through any measurable space is intelligent.